alonitac/DevOpsBootcampUPES/tutorials/networking_ssh.md

 Stop the docker container process (you can do it by CTRL+c), and start again, try to connect again to the remote machine using the ssh command from the previous exercise.
 What happened, why?
 How can you fix it?

-### password auth
+### Password auth

 Password authentication in SSH is the ability to authenticate with a username and password pair.
 It is not recommended to use password authentication because it is vulnerable to brute-force attacks, where an attacker can repeatedly guess passwords until they gain access to the system.
 It is safer to use key-based authentication, which is more secure and allows for automated access without exposing passwords.

 You know that the password for elvis username is a 4 digit number.
-Simpliy trying all possible passwords (1000-9999) is the sure way to discover elvis’ password.
+Simpliy trying all possible passwords (1000-9999) is the sure way to discover elvis' password.
 It will take no more than 10 minutes.

 1. Try to authenticate without your key-pair.
 You should see the Password prompt, asking you to insert the password.
 Try your luck...
-2. Install `sshpass` if you don’t have one.
+2. Install `sshpass` if you don't have one.
 3. Execute the below bash script until you find the correct password.

 ```bash